BolverBlitz/BolverBlitz/MAINTENANCE.md

-# A list to clarify keep track of my repositories
+# A list to keep track of my repositories maintenance status
 In Software development is important to know if something is still maintained or not, that's what this list is for!

 - [ ] I'm dead!
 If this is checked, i'm dead*.
 All my repositories go to a person i've trusted during my lifetime**.

+---

 ## NPM-Modules
 ### Active Development